flame-engine/flame/tutorials/2_sprite_animations_gestures/README.md

 ## Animations

-Animations is what gives 2D games life, Flame provides a handy class called `SpriteAnimation` which lets you create an animation out of an list of sprites.
-Animations usually have all its frame's sprite into a single image
+Animation is what gives 2D games life.
+Flame provides a handy class called `SpriteAnimation` which lets you create an animation out of a list of sprites representing each frame, in sequence.
+Animations are usually bundled in a single Sprite Sheet, like this one:

 ![Animation example](code/assets/images/running.png)